Enhanced six operations and base change theorem for higher Artin stacks: Introduction

-\subsection{Acknowledgments}
+\subsubsection{Acknowledgments}

-We thank Ofer Gabber, Luc Illusie, Aise Johan de~Jong, Jo\"el Riou, Shenghao Sun, and Xinwen Zhu for useful conversations.
-Part of this work was done during a visit of the first author to the Morningside Center of Mathematics, Chinese Academy of Sciences, in Beijing.
+We thank Ofer~Gabber, Rein~Groesbeek, David Hansen, Luc~Illusie, Aise~Johan~de~Jong, Jo\"el~Riou, Will~Sawin, Shenghao~Sun, Xiangdong Wu, and Xinwen~Zhu for helpful conversations and useful comments.
+Part of this work was done during visits of the first author to the Morningside Center of Mathematics, Chinese Academy of Sciences, in Beijing for several times.
 He thanks the Center for its hospitality.
-The first author was partially supported by NSF grant DMS--1302000.
-The second author was partially supported by China's Recruitment Program of Global Experts; National Natural Science Foundation of China Grant 11321101; National Center for Mathematics and Interdisciplinary Sciences and Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.
+Y.~L. was partially supported by (US) NSF grants DMS--1302000, DMS--1702019, and a Sloan Research Fellowship.
+W. Z. was partially supported by National Natural Science Foundation of China Grants 12125107, 11321101, 11621061, 11688101; China's Recruitment Program of Global Experts; Chinese Academy of Sciences Project for Young Scientists in Basic Research Grant YSBR-033; National Center for Mathematics and Interdisciplinary Sciences and Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.